 We Duplicate Boards For More Effective Product Launches

 We also make a point to reuse board workflows that have worked really well for us.
 For example, the Marketing team creates a new board for every launch of a new Power-Up feature.
 Every Power-Up launch board is set up in the same way:

 - The first list on the left is for “Helpful Info,” which lays out the launch date, timeline and assets the team might need.
 This information is kept front and center to save time and effort asking and locating these must-have details.

 - Launch tasks are then piled in a “To Do” list, and team members assign themselves accordingly.

 - As the launch prep progresses, cards are moved through “In Progress,” “Ready for Launch,” and “Launched”.

-As JD puts it: "We like the structure of these lists on our Power-Up launch board, so we just clone it for the next launch."
-In fact, we recently wrote an entire ebook detailing how we run successful marketing campaigns in Trello, and includes using workflow templates to save planning time.
-Download the ebook and sample boards here.
+The product team states, "We like the structure of these lists on our Power-Up launch board, so we just clone it for the next launch."
+In fact, we wrote an entire ebook detailing how we run successful marketing campaigns in Trello, and includes using workflow templates to save planning time.

 Trello Is The Way We Work

-In short, every day we work on Trello right inside of Trello.
-It’s the way we plan, communicate, collaborate, brainstorm, organize, collect, share, and connect.
+In short, every day we work on Trello while we work within Trello.
+It’s more than a weird Inception time-warp—it’s the way we plan, communicate, collaborate, brainstorm, organize, collect, share, and connect.
 The product is growing and so are we.
 This constant evolution continues to be an epic journey, and we are excited to take it right alongside our users.